daPhyre/Chloe.js/reference.md

 ```idl
 double x
 ```
-The x coordinate of the sprite.
+The x coordinate of the sprite, from it's center.

 #### Sprite.y
 ```idl
 double y
 ```
-The y coordinate of the sprite.
+The y coordinate of the sprite, from it's center.

 #### Sprite.width
 ```idl